 - Rain barrels are a fun way to conserve water.
 You can harvest the runoff rainwater from your roof and use it to water your flowers, garden and yard.
 Some people even go as far as filter the water and using it as a supplementary water source.
 How far you wish to go with the experiment is up to you.

 These simple intentional actions will help us conserve our precious resources.
 They come with the added bonus of reducing energy bills.
 When you make a deliberate effort to be more conservation-minded, you make a shift in your thinking.
 This shift can translate to other areas of your life.
 You may become more intentional in other actions you take during the day, heightening your awareness.
-Being more mindful helps you appreciate life’s little joys and making the effort to be more eco-friendly creates a better world for everyone.
+Being more mindful helps you appreciate life’s little joys and making the effort take more steps to living green and eco-friendly to help create a better world for everyone.
 It is rewarding to make a difference, no matter how big or small.